 If this is your first book

 But without a developmental edit or evaluation, you might not be able to figure out what parts of your story work and what parts don’t.
-Without a line edit, you might not be able to spot where your writing is still weak and flabby.
+Without a line edit, you might not be able to spot where your writing is still weak or flabby.

 When you get both developmental and line editing for your manuscript, you open yourself to an intense, one-on-one coaching experience in both storytelling and language.
 Coming at your book from only one angle will limit the growth you can expect from the experience.